geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 > Planetary Scale Change

 Google Earth Engine enables users to compute on petabytes of data on the fly without having the navigate the complexities of cloud-based parallelization.
-Enhancing inclusive access has spurred the growth of environmental projects conducted at scales previously unimaginable.
+Enhancing inclusive access has spurred the growth of earth observation at scales previously unimaginable.

-Google Earth Engine brings together three key data science concepts:
- - Cloud archive of standard remote sensing + supporting data in one place (the cloud)
- - APIs to take your processing functions TO the data

 ### Reason # 1: Planetary-scale science

 Since GEE came online, several ground-breaking studies have emerged that demonstrate the power of bringing large-scale computing to bear on environmental and social problems.
-The first major use case, known as Global Forest Watch, fundamentally changed our understanding of forest loss on a global scale.
+The following three examples show the datasets, high-impact publications and web-based data explorers that have been generated from research conducted in GEE.

-> Celebrity Use Case 1: The Hansen Data
+> Celebrity Use Case 1: Global Forest Watch

- Example uses cases that have leveraged the full power of GEE include:

-- [Global Forest Watch](http://www.globalforestwatch.org/) Global Forest Watch is a forest monitoring and conservation tool based on the the Hansen dataset.
-The Hansen dataset was created in Earth Engine and leverages the entire Landsat archive to map forest loss and gain at a global scale.
-[Hansen Tutorial for GEE](https://developers.google.com/earth-engine/tutorial_forest_01)
+The first major use case, known as Global Forest Watch, fundamentally changed our understanding of forest loss on a global scale. - [Global Forest Watch](http://www.globalforestwatch.org/) is a forest monitoring and conservation tool that maps forest gain and loss at a global scale.
+The underlying dataset, called the Hansen dataset, leverages the whole Landsat archive to dynamically create these maps all over the world back through time.
+This analysis was only possible because it was created using Google Earth Engine and is the first effort to map algorithms at global scales across entire satellite archives.

+Learn more here:

+- [High-Resolution Global Maps of 21st-Century Forest Cover Change](http://science.sciencemag.org/content/342/6160/850) original publication in Science by Hansen, et al (2013).

+- [Hansen Tutorial for GEE](https://developers.google.com/earth-engine/tutorial_forest_01) Learn GEE by stepping through these beginner-oriented tutorials that engage participants with the dataset.

 ***